titoBouzout/Open-Include/readme.md

 Strings starting with HTTP will open with default browser (if binary), if not, we will read the file with urllib and open the result in a new view.
 By setting the `"open_http_in_browser"` setting in your user preferences to `true`, we will always open the default browser.

+`use_strict` preference will control if the path should be complete and correct, if not the file will not open and the package will not attempt to find the file.

 Sources:
 ------------------